FelDev/felixparadis.com-v3/content/posts/gatsby-weird-errors/index.md

 There are many possible reasons for this error to pop.
 It seems to pop whenever anything goes wrong and usually has nothing to do with the error message 🤷

-Here are two possible reasons:
+Here are three possible reasons:

 ### Having multiple static queries in a single file.